Build a Docker image of a Node.js application

 docker build -t node-app .

-View the image detail by running docker image ls
+View the image detail by running the command: docker image ls

 .